YeetTheAnson/SolarPoweredPiano/README.md

 ## Overview

-**ProMicroMacropad** is a customizable and programmable piano keyboard built using using an ESP32.
+**SolarPoweredPiano** is a customizable and programmable piano keyboard built using using an ESP32.
 It's an easy project for new coders to learn programming.
 The programmable macropad has a a 24 programmable capacitive touch sensor.

 ## 3D Model